-- the adopted governance model, in other words an Executive Committee consisting of three executive directors and an Audit Committee, also consisting of three independent members and a further six non-executive directors, which ensures the effectiveness of the oversight of the executive directors; - ii. the size of the company, its shareholder structure and the relevant free float (which was 38.6% of share capital at 31 December 2018).
+ii. the size of the company, its shareholder structure and the relevant free float (which was 38.6% of share capital at 31 December 2019).

-In light of the above, REN fully complies with CMVM recommendations III.2, III.3 and III.4 of the IPCG Code, as the Board of Directors consists of an adequate number of non-executive members (considerably superior to the number of executive members) and, among these, one third are independent members.
+In light of the above, REN fully complies with CMVM recommendations III.2, III.3 and III.4 of the IPCG Code, as the Board of Directors consists of an adequate number of non-executive members (considerably superior to the number of executive members) and, among these, more than one third are independent members.

-Moreover, Article 7(A) and 7(B) of the Articles of Association govern the special system of incompatibilities applicable to the election and performance of duties at any REN corporate body.
-The aim of the provisions of Article 7(A) of the Articles of Association is to establish a system of incompatibilities relating to the potential conflicts of interest arising from the direct or indirect exercising of activities in the electricity or natural gas sectors, either in Portugal or abroad.
-Furthermore, the system set out in Article 7(B) of the Articles of Association also seeks to prevent persons who exercise control or rights over companies which either produce or sell electricity or natural gas to appoint members to the Board of Directors or the statutory auditor, or members of bodies which legally represent it, , on their own or through others with whom they are connected through shareholders' agreements, except when ERSE recognizes that there is no risk of conflicts of interest.
+Moreover, Article 7-A and 7-B of the Articles of Association govern the special system of incompatibilities applicable to the election and performance of duties at any REN corporate body.
+The aim of the provisions of Article 7-A of the Articles of Association is to establish a system of incompatibilities relating to the potential conflicts of interest arising from the direct or indirect exercising of activities in the electricity or natural gas sectors, either in Portugal or abroad.
+Furthermore, the system set out in Article 7-B of the Articles of Association also seeks to prevent persons who exercise control or rights over companies which either produce or sell electricity or natural gas to appoint members to the Board of Directors or the statutory auditor, or members of bodies which legally represent it, on their own or through others with whom they are connected through shareholders' agreements, except when ERSE recognizes that there is no risk of conflicts of interest.
+Additionally, and in accordance with Article 12 of the Board of Directors' regulations, all directors are obliged to report any circumstance that could create a potential conflict.

 Although there are no written rules formalised on this matter, the members of the corporate bodies and internal committees promptly inform the respective body or committee of the facts that might constitute or cause a conflict between their own interest and the corporate interest, and there are internal procedures in place so that such members of the corporate bodies and committees do not interfere in the decision-making process.
 These procedures include leaving the room at the time of discussion and voting of the points where a conflict of interest may occur and informing the Chairman of the corporate body or committee in question of the facts that may trigger such potential conflict (in without prejudice to the duty to provide information and clarifications requested by the body or committee and its respective members).
+The Corporate Governance Committee is also responsible for preventing conflicts of interest (see section II.29 below), paying a particular attention to the compliance with such procedures.
+In view of the above, REN considers that materially complies with recommendations I.4.1 and I.4.2 of the IPCG Code.